pierrestoffe/monte-tumblr/README.md

 ## Installation

-Due to the lack of support for text, quote, link, chat, audio and video post types in Monte, I can't submit my theme to the [Tumblr Theme Garden](http://www.tumblr.com/themes/).
+Due to the lack of support for text, quote, link, chat, audio and video post types in Monte, I can't submit it to the [Tumblr Theme Garden](http://www.tumblr.com/themes/).
 It means you'll have to add this theme to your website by hand.

 You've never installed a theme on Tumblr?
 Don't worry, it's easy as pie... and really fast!